-1-е Individual and Teamwork Leadership (Individual 10 assessment) [CO4] Teamwork Leadership (Individual 10 assessment) No active involvement in the project.
+1-е Individual and Teamwork Leadership (Individual assessment) [CO4] 10 No active involvement in the project.
 Quality of the work is uncertain.
 The student does not show any interest in the project activities.
 The student shows some interest and participates in some of the activities.
 Not a good team player.
 Often listens to, shares with and sometimes supports the efforts of others.
 Provide productive suggestions for the betterment of the project.
 Usually listens to and tries to keep people working well together as a team The student shows good interest in project, and takes up tasks and attempts to complete them. responsibility and leadership qualities.
 Making discussions with peers and supports each other.
-(0 - 3 Marks) (4 - 6 Marks) (7 - 9 Marks) (10 Marks) 1-f Preliminary Analysis/ Modeling / Simulation/ Experiment / Design/ Feasibility Study (Individual & group assessment).
+(0 - 3 Marks) (4 - 6 Marks) (7 - 9 Marks) (10 Marks) 1-f Preliminary Analysis/ Modeling / Simulation/ Experiment / 1-f Design/ Feasibility 10 Study (Individual & group assessment).
 [CO3] The team has not done any preliminary work with respect to the project area.
 Lacks of proper knowledge in the topic.
 They need to improve a lot.
 Less ability for self-learning.
 The team has started doing some preliminary work with respect to the project.
 Finds difficult to answer complex questions related to the project work.
 Limited knowledge about the modern tool used in the project.
 The team has done good amount of preliminary investigation They can improve further.
 Can handle complex questions with relative ease.
 Adequate knowledge of the modern tool used in the project.
 Student is thoroughly familiar with the topic and can respond confidently and spontaneously to complex questions.
 Adequate knowledge of the modern tool used in the project.
 The team has completed the required preliminary work and Excellent progress in the project.
 (0 - 3 Marks) (4 - 6 Marks) (7 - 9 Marks) (10 Marks)

-Documentation and presentation/ Communication.
-1-g (Individual & group assessment).
-[CO3] No weekly discussion with the faculty supervisor and poor maintenance of log book.
-The presentation was light in content and dull in appearance.
-Slight difficulty in communicating the contents in English Interaction with the guide is minimal.
-Overall quality needs to be improved Individual performance desires to be enhanced.
-Performance is satisfactory. structured and appropriate to the audience. • Maintains a log book and most of the project details were documented but needs improvement. • The individual presentation and performance are very good.
-Contents properly communicated in good English.
-The presentation is done professionally and with great clarity The performance is excellent.
-(0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks) Total - 30 marks
+1-g Documentation and presentation/ Communication.
+(Individual & group assessment).
+[CO3] 5 occasionally in the discussions. • The team did not document communicating the contents in English Interaction with the guide is minimal.
+Overall quality needs to be improved Individual performance structured and appropriate to the audience.
+Maintains a log book and most of the project details were documented but needs improvement.
+The individual presentation were documented well.
+Good eye contact, no direct reading from paper.
+Contents properly communicated in good (0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks) Total - 30 marks